 Damn!
 He would have to bring that up.
 And he knows I can't say no to that look.
 This is so unfair.
 "Are you going to tell Chloe and Lex too?"

 "No. This is between us.
 I love you, Lana.
 That's why I trust you," he told her, kissing her.

 But can I trust myself?
 She wondered as the plane hit the ground.

 Fifteen minutes later, Jonathan Kent sat waiting by baggage claim for the two teenagers.
 While he was happy that the kids had seen a bit of the world and gained some perspective, he didn't like the results.
 There was the attack on the medical center followed by their disappearance.
-Fortunately, the people down there kept Clark safe and Lana surfaced a couple of days later.
+Fortunately, Clark was kept safe by the people down there and Lana surfaced a couple of days later.
 I wish we could keep them here in Smallville safe from these things, but they have to experience them sooner or later.
 Then he saw the two teens come out through the door.
 "Hey, Kids.
 How was the flight back?"

 "Okay, Mr. Kent.
 I was thinking about things," Lana replied courteously yet with an edge in her voice.

 Jonathan recognized that there was something that she wasn't telling him.
 Seeing a shrug from Clark confirmed that fact.
 Okay, now what's going on?
 This trip's opened more cans of worms for everyone.
 "Well, let's get your bags and get you home, Lana."